usecannon/cannon/packages/website/content/docs.md

 # Cannon Documentation

-Cannon is a [Hardhat](https://hardhat.org/]) plug-in that allows you to configure your protocol's scripts, keepers, and on-chain dependencies for automated deployment.
+Cannon is a [Hardhat](https://hardhat.org/]) plug-in that allows you to configure your protocol's scripts, keepers, and on-chain dependencies for automated provisioning and deployment.
 It is inspired by [Docker](https://www.docker.com/) and [Terraform](https://www.terraform.io/).

-Using Cannon involves configuring two files: (one,the other or both)
+You can use Cannon by specifying a package you'd like to deploy on a local node.
+This command can be used instead of `npx hardhat node`.

+For more advanced usage, you can set up either of both of the following files:
 * **`cannon.json`** - This file defines the chains where you'll deploy your smart contracts and your dependencies on those chains.
-* **`cannonfile.toml`** - This file defines the configuration and scripts that should be executed when deploying your protocol.
+* **`cannonfile.toml`** - This file defines the scripts that should be executed and configurations relevant to your smart contracts.

 ## Getting Started